How to Get a High Score in Solitaire: Advanced Tips and Tricks

 The formula for this score is 700,000 points divided by the game length in seconds.
 For example, a 4-minute game of Solitaire would net about 2,196 points for your time.

-What is a good score in Solitaire?
+What is a good Solitaire time or score?

 What makes a “good” score in Solitaire is subjective, and will vary depending on your skill level, the type of Solitaire played, and what you’re aiming for!